core-wg/transport-indication/draft-ietf-core-transport-indication.md

 the scheme and the authority component of the URI are typical starting points for resolution services.

-The outcome of any resolution service is a list.
+The outcome of any resolution service is a list of transport candidates.
 It may be partially sorted, and may arrive piece by piece.

+In addition to the list of transport candidates, a resolution service may also provide general metadata of the endpoint (e.g. necessary or sufficient requirements on the endpoint's credentials, such as they are present in TLSA records).

 Conceptually, each entry contains:

 * Which CoAP transport is used (e.g. CoAP-over-TCP; typically expressed as an ALPN).
 * The transport's address details (e.g. an IP address and port number).
 * Any additional metadata that facilitates communication (e.g. public keys for {{?I-D.ietf-tls-esni}}).

+While it is generally preferable for the lookup result to be complete, it might manage only partial information.
+From that partial information, further resolution may be performed, or the information may already suffice to send a request based on other known proxy information.

 ### Transport-unaware resolution